All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use tirzepatide with hormone replacement therapy?

 Yes.
 There are no known interactions.
-Many women benefit from using both: HRT for estrogen-related symptoms and tirzepatide for weight and metabolic management.
+Many women benefit from using both: HRT guide for estrogen-related symptoms and tirzepatide for weight and metabolic management.
 Your physician will coordinate your care.

 How does tirzepatide compare to semaglutide for postmenopausal women?